openfl/openfl/README.md

  * [lime](https://github.com/openfl/lime)
  * [hxcpp](https://github.com/HaxeFoundation/hxcpp)

-OpenFL relies upon [Lime](https://github.com/openfl/lime), a foundation for easy, cross-platform development.
+OpenFL relies upon [Lime](https://github.com/openfl/lime), a foundation for cross-platform project development.

 [hxcpp](https://github.com/HaxeFoundation/hxcpp) is used automatically by the Lime tools to manage the C++ compilation process for each platform, and to provide the Haxe standard library for C++ support.